dszakallas/ldbc_snb_datagen_blogpost/readme.md

 Benchmarks were carried out on AWS [EMR](https://aws.amazon.com/emr/), originally utilising [`i3.xlarge`](https://aws.amazon.com/ec2/instance-types/i3/) instances because of their fast NVMe SSD storage and ample amount of RAM.

 The application parameter `hadoop.numThreads` controls the number of reduce threads in each Hadoop job for the MapReduce version and the number of partitions in the serialization jobs in the Spark one.
-This was set to `n_nodes`, i.e. the number of machines; experimentation yield slowdowns for higher values.
+For MapReduce, this was set to `n_nodes`, i.e. the number of machines; experimentation yield slowdowns for higher values.
 The Spark version on the other hand, performed better with this parameter set to `n_nodes * v_cpu`.
 The scale factor (SF) parameter determines the output size.
 It is defined so that one SF unit generates around 1 GB of data.
 That is, SF10 generates around 10 GB, SF30 around 30 GB, etc. It should be noted however, that incidentally the output was only 60% of this in these experiments, stemming from two reasons.
 One, update stream serialization was not migrated to Spark, due to problems in the original implementation.
 Of course, for the purpose of faithful comparison the corresponding code was removed from the MapReduce version as well before executing the benchmarks.
 This explains a 10% reduction from the expected size.
 The rest can be attributed to incorrectly tuned parameters.[<sup>5</sup>](#fn5)
 The MapReduce results were as follows: